Translation Training Programs and Requirements

 The U.S. Bureau of Labor Statistics reports that approximately 25% of translators are self-employed.
 Freelance translators must be able to keep sound financial records, attract new clientele and set competitive prices for their work.
 For this reason, professional translators may wish to develop general business skills in marketing, finance and billing.

 - Recently Updated

 Translation requires near-native fluency in two languages, including knowledge of idioms and - in the case of literary...

 When it comes to college, one of the most daunting decisions can be selecting your program of study.
 Especially if you're...

-Research courses and training programs in French translation.
-Get information on requirements, courses, career prospects and...
+Research undergraduate and graduate certificate and bachelor's degree programs in French translation.
+Get information on...

 - German Translation Certificate Programs: Program Overview

 - Medical Translation Certificate and Education Program Info

 - Top Ranked School with a Degree in Business Finance - Nashville, TN